Citing R G Kar outrage, governor vows to end lawlessness in Bengal - The Statesman

-Overcoming the trauma of being harassed and beaten after being labelled as ‘Bangladeshis,’ 35 workers have returned to Bengal from Odisha.

-“With the powers bestowed upon the governor by the Constitution, stringent actions will be taken to end this lawlessness,” said C V Ananda Bose.

-Expressing deep outrage over the rape and murder of a young PG medical student at the state-run R G Kar medical College, Kolkata, West Bengal Governor C V Ananda Bose term the heinous crime most shocking which shattered the conscience of every human being.
+Expressing deep outrage over the rape and murder of a young PG medical student at the state-run R G Kar medical College, Governor C V Ananda Bose termed the heinous crime most shocking which shattered the conscience of every human being.

 Speaking to a Malayalam news channel on Thursday night, he said there was an attempt to dub this heinous crime as suicide.
 There were also attempts to persuade the parents of the victim to issue statements that they have no complaint over the death of the doctor, he said.